 But the way that we look at Jesus.

-And I haven't contributed to the threads on that because it gets very argumentative very quickly.
+And I haven't contributed to the threads on that because it gets very argumentative very quickly, except that some of the things I've been saying now will make people extremely argumentative.

-And it is quite interesting that Jesus says, seek first the kingdom of God, the kingdom is within you.
+But of course, my thing is Shakespeare, and it is quite interesting that Jesus says, Seek first the kingdom of God, the kingdom is within you.

-And Edward de Vere writes this famous poem, My Mind to Me a Kingdom Is.
+And Edward de Vere writes this famous poem, My mind to me a kingdom is.

-And I think we strike it out at our own risk if we only want to start from Jesus 2,000 years ago.
+So this goes back a very, very, very long time way and I think we strike it out at our own risk if we only want to start from Jesus in two thousand years ago.

 Well, I mean, if you start with Jesus, it basically writes off all history before Jesus, doesn't it?